Take your study of the Earth to an advanced level in this professionally accredited integrated Master’s degree.

 If you're a Home student, you can apply for a Tuition Fee Loan from the UK government to cover the entire cost of tuition for every year of your course.
 You can also apply for a means-tested Maintenance Loan to help towards your living costs.

-EU students entering university in the UK in 2017 also have access to the Tuition Fee Loan for the duration of their course.
-The government has not yet confirmed arrangements for EU students starting university in 2018.
+The government has confirmed that EU students entering university in the UK in 2017 and 2018 also have access to the Tuition Fee Loan for the duration of their course.
+This will remain the case even if their course finishes after the UK's exit from the European Union.

 Tuition fees (Islands and Overseas students)